Joshaw-k/Smart-Contract-Security-Audit/AuditReport.md

 ## Summary

-The contract `StorageVictim` contains 1 critical vulnerability, 1 medium vulnerability and 2 informational vulnerability.
+The contract `Insecured` contains 1 critical vulnerability, 1 medium vulnerability and 2 informational vulnerability.
 The recommended update might be helpful in enhancing the security of the contract.

-The `StorageSecured` contract contains the fix and audited code based on the findings
+The `Secured` contract contains the fix and audited code based on the findings

 ## Disclaimer